 The RequestExecutor contains a number of internal threads used for sending and receiving requests to RoboServers, as well as pinging each known RoboServer at regular intervals.
-These threads are all marked as daemon, which means that they don't prevent the JVM from stopping when the main thread exists, check Thread JavaDoc for details on daemon threads.
+These threads are all marked as daemon, which means that they don't prevent the JVM from stopping when the main thread exists.
+See Thread JavaDoc for details on daemon threads.

-If you use the RequestExecutor inside a web application, the JVM has a longer lifespan than your web application, and you can deploy and un-deploy your web application while the web container is running.
-This means that a web application is responsible for stopping any threads that it has created, if it does not a memory leak will be created when you un-deploy the web application.
-The memory leak occurs because any objects referenced by running threads can't be garbage collected until the threads stop, so if these threads are not stopped when the application is un-deployed, they will never be garbage collected.
+If you use the RequestExecutor inside a web application, the JVM has a longer lifespan than your web application, and you can deploy and undeploy your web application while the web container is running.
+This means that a web application is responsible for stopping any threads that it has created.
+If the web application does not stop a thread, a memory leak is created when you undeploy the web application.
+The memory leak occurs because any objects referenced by running threads cannot be garbage collected until the threads stop.

-If you use the RequestExecutor inside a web application your code is responsible for shutting down these internal threads, this is done by calling Request.shutdown() or RequestExecutor.shutdown() if your code created the RequestExecutor explicitly.
+If you use the RequestExecutor inside a web application, your code is responsible for shutting down these internal threads, this is done by calling Request.shutdown() or RequestExecutor.shutdown() if your code created the RequestExecutor explicitly.

-This example show you how to use a ServletContextListener to shutdown the API correctly when a web application is un-deployed.
-You must define the context listener in your applications web.xml.
+This example shows you how to use a ServletContextListener to shut down the API correctly when a web application is undeployed.
+You must define the context listener in your application's web.xml.

-proper shutdown in web application:
+Proper shutdown in web application: